Karlo-Hosting/JavaDemoBot/README.md

 42. Expand Lifecycle and doubleclick package.

-43. Now you can upload the not original File to the Karlo Hosting Panel.
+43. Now you can upload the not original File in the target folder on the right to the Karlo Hosting Panel.